bootphon/articulatory_inversion/README.md

 # Inversion-articulatoire

 Inversion-articulatoire is a Python library for training/testing neural network models for articulatory reconstruction.\
-The task is  the following : based on the acoustic signal of a speech, predict 18 articulatory trajectories of the speaker. \
+The task is  the following : based on the acoustic signal of a speech, predict 18 articulatory trajectories of the speaker.\

 It was created for learning the acoustic to articulatory mapping in a subject independant framework.\
 For that we use data from 4 public datasets, that contains in all 19 speakers and more than 10 hours of acoustic and articulatory recordings.

 It contains 3 main parts :<br/>
-	- preprocessing that reads/cleans/preprocess/reorganize data<br/>
+	- preprocessing that reads/cleans/preprocess/reorganize data\
 	- Feed a neural network with our data.
-Training  on some speakers and testing on a speaker<br/>
+Training  on some speakers and testing on a speaker\
-	- Perform articulatory predictions based on a wav file and a model (already trained)<br/>
+	- Perform articulatory predictions based on a wav file and a model (already trained)\

 The library enables evaluating the generalization capacity of a set of (or one) corpus.
  To do so we train the model in three different configurations.
  For each configuration we evaluate the model through cross validation, considering successively the speakers as the test speaker, and averaging the results.
+The three configurations are the following ones:\
  1) "speaker specific", we train and test on the same speaker.
 This configuration gives a topline of the results, and learn some characteristics of the speaker
  2) "speaker dependent", we train on all speakers (including the test speaker).
  3) "speaker independant", we train on all speakers EXCEPT the test-speaker.
 We discover the test-speaker at the evaluation of the model.